lisawilliams/NIH_Data/readme.md

 The data dictionary, defining each column in the CSV, is available here: https://report.nih.gov/exporter-data-dictionary

 For your convenience and so you can see it locally, I've replicated the data dictionary in this repo in the text file named NIH_RePORTER_Project_Data_Dictionary.

+## Setting up

+If you want to try out the R code, you'll need to download the individual .CSV files of RePORTER data either at the link above or from the NIH website.
+Each .CSV file represents one year of data.
+I recommend making a folder structure like this:

+Top level folder: NIH_Data
+Folder within that top level folder: data

+In that data folder, place your downloaded .CSV files.
+The code in the script will combine these into a single dataframe which you will work with by filtering the data and visualizing it by generating charts.

 ## R sample code for parsing this data and making simple plots